artist statement

 Biography

 Kyle Selley (b.
 1992, Kansas City, Missouri) is an artist working across drawing, installation, performance, and video.
 His practice centers on residue, specifically what fireworks and combustible materials leave behind, framing the explosive event through its aftermath.
-His work explores topics surrounding the contemporary sublime, the archive, chance, and spectacle.
+His work explores topics surrounding the contemporary sublime, the archive, craft, and spectacle.

 He holds a BFA from the Kansas City Art Institute, studied sculpture and ceramics at the University of Tasmania, and received his MFA from the University of Florida, where he served as Instructor of Record in sculpture.
 His teaching integrates fabrication, material experimentation, chance, and conceptual development within contemporary art discourse.
 He founded In-Haus Habitat, an artist-run project space in Gainesville.